Decatur Criminal Law Lawyer

 Law enforcement, detectives, and even your attorney expect you to be nervous when you are in communication with the police.
 Even if you are not guilty, understand that you are innocent until it is proven otherwise.
 In the event that you or a loved one has been contacted by the police, be sure to refer them to your Decatur criminal law lawyer if you have one.
 If you do not hire an attorney, let them know that your attorney will contact them and seek legal counsel.
 Many criminal defense attorneys offer free consultations and will either let you know that something is legit and you need counsel, or if you may be fine without counsel at all.

-Contact Andrew R. Lynch, P.C. for their insight into criminal defense cases and when the police come to you.
+Contact The Lynch Law Group for their insight into criminal defense cases and when the police come to you.